skoczen/will/docs/improve.md

 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [hobson](http://github.com/hobson) made setup.py more robust across operating systems, and improved the docs.
-- [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case.
+- [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.
 - [mrgrue](https://github.com/mrgrue) added support for the hipchat server beta.
 - [netjunkie](https://github.com/netjunki) fixed a duplicated help module.